 When and where do you write?

 I’m very lucky to have a study at home and I write there most of the time.
 But if it’s cold or I need a little extra comfort, I write in bed.
-I do most of my editing in bed as a special treat to myself.

 I write mainly in the morning and again in the evening if I have the energy.
 I try to take a good walk with the dog before I sit down at my desk and I think about my characters and the situation they are currently in while I'm plodding along.
 Dialogue often comes to me while I’m walking too and as soon as I get home I sit down and start typing.
 Sometimes, if the humour takes me, I write longhand in a large A4 size notebook with yellow pages – a legal pad I think it’s called.

 I write non-stop until two o’clock when my son gets home from school.
 In the afternoon I like to play with my children and help them with their homework if I can.
 And then in the evening I’ll sit back down at my desk, answer emails and letters, write up any articles I’m working on and look over my day’s work.
 I write on Mondays, Tuesdays and Wednesdays and teach or do other work on Thursdays and Fridays (and often Saturdays).

 I’m very lucky - I have a job I love, and one I can fit around family life.
 I worked full time when my eldest son was small (I was a single parent for many years) so I really appreciate my life now.
 I have no idea how I used to squeeze everything in.
 I have huge admiration for single parents and full time working mothers.

 And finally, do you have any advice for aspiring writers?